watchrabbit/rabbit-executor/README.md

 Each one of Executor features provides few customization options and introduces some default values.

 ## Circuit breaker
 Circuit breakers are created by `circuitName` provided in executor creation.
 When a executor with `foo` circuit name opens each other executor with name `foo` opens.
 Open circuit skips command execution and throws `CircuitOpenException`.
 When `breakerRetryTimeout` elapses breaker closes circuit.
+Value `-1` disables this feature.
 Default value of `breakerRetryTimeout` is 1000 miliseconds.

 ## Errors
 Errors processing depends on execution method.
 Method `invoke` throws `ExecutionException` wrapping exception thrown by command.
 Method `queue` throws exception thrown by command wrapped in `ExecutionException` when `get` method is called on returned `Future<V>`.
 Finally, `observe` method with `onSuccess` callback suppress exception, and in variant with error callback passes exception to `onFailure` method.